MeguminSama/MeguminSama/README.md

 I write software, mostly related to Discord modding.
 I'm also [Available To Hire](https://megu.dev)!

+If you like my projects or want to support me, please consider [sponsoring me on GitHub!](https://github.com/sponsors/meguminsama) I'll be grateful for any support!

 ## moonlight / Vencord Launcher
 Launch moonlight or Vencord without having to patch your Discord client.
 Want to run modded?
 Run it with one-click through the launcher!
 Want to run vanilla Discord?
 Just run Discord normally!
 No hassle, no fuss.